scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 [#random-sampling-hyperband]_ and using the same validation set for each run.

 Dask provides features that the Hyperband implementation can easily exploit.
+Dask Distributed supports prioritizing different jobs, so it's simple to prioritize the training of different models based on their most recent score.
-Dask's implementation of Hyperband prioritizes training on the highest performing bracket of Hyperband.
-Hyperband makes no distinction on which bracket is highest performing.
-However, prioritizing high-performing models will likely mean that the highest performing bracket finishes training more quickly.
+Prioritizing high-performing models will almost certainly prioritize the highest performing bracket finishes training more quickly.
 This highlights how Dask is useful to Hyperband and shown in Figure :ref:`fig:synthetic-priority`.
+These simulations are performed on a laptop with 4 Dask workers.
+This makes the hyperparameter selection very serial and the number of ``partial_fit`` calls or passes through the dataset a good proxy for time.

 Dask's priority of training high scoring models works best in very serial
 environments: priority makes no difference in very parallel environment when every job can be run.
-These simulations are performed on a laptop with 4 Dask workers.
-This makes the hyperparameter selection very serial and the number of ``partial_fit`` calls or passes through the dataset a good proxy for time.
+To get around this in very parallel environments, the worst performing models all have the same priority for each bracket.

 .. [#random-sampling-hyperband] As much as possible – Hyperband evaluates more hyperparameter values.
 The random search without early stopping